Mind the gaps: The fraught road to quantum advantage: Introduction

 It is helpful, for example, to divide the quest for FASQ into two stages.
 In the first stage (see Sec.~\ref{sec:mitigation}), we will cross the gap from today's error mitigation methods that enhance the power of NISQ computers to error-corrected devices that protect quantum information much longer than the inherent lifetime of the underlying physical qubits.
 The second stage (see Sec.~\ref{sec:fault-tolerant}) will build on these extended quantum memory times to realize universal fault-tolerant quantum computers that can solve hard problems.
 The first milestone will soon be within reach; the second will take longer.
 In fact, future quantum processors with broad utility may be based on different hardware modalities and/or architectural principles than those that are now being avidly pursued.

 A proposed application of quantum computing should satisfy three criteria.
 First, we desire an algorithm that runs efficiently on a quantum machine with quantifiable and reachable resource requirements.
 Second, we want a persuasive argument, possibly based on unproven but reasonable assumptions, indicating that any conceivable classical algorithm that achieves the same task has a much longer runtime than the quantum algorithm.
 And third, the quantum algorithm should provide a useful answer to a question that someone cares about.
 This answer might fuel scientific progress, or might provide economic value for companies, or might broadly benefit humanity.
-Whoever benefits, the answer should have intrinsic value, whether or not it was produced by a quantum machine.
+Whoever benefits, the answer should have intrinsic value, whether or not it was produced by a quantum machine. \begin{quote} {\it We seek applications that are quantumly easy, classically hard, and practically useful.} \end{quote}

 The quantum community has proposed a few concrete ideas about where to find quantum utility, but substantial gaps in our knowledge must be addressed to make a compelling case that quantum computing will have significant practical value.
 One hope is that quantum machines will speed up the search for solutions to optimization problems and enhance the efficacy of machine learning (see Sec.~\ref{sec:heuristic}).
 But there is large gap between such aspirations and what has so far been rigorously established.